flash7even/codeflares-server/guidelines.md

 Our team training model is similar to the Individual Training Model.
 Here, it just considers all the solved problems combinedly by all the team members.

 ### Automated Training Contest Generator
 We also have a automated training contest generator for your practice.
-You can generate a contest for your individual practice, team practice or even as the classroom training contest considering only the unsolved problems for the target audience.
+You can generate a contest for your individual practice, team practice or even for the classroom training purposes.

 How this works?

 1. You can generate a completely automated training contest for your practice.
 You can make a request from our *Training Contest -> Create Training Contest* page providing the required information.
 We create a automated cpntest for you using our randomized algorithm model following ACM ICPC problem structure.
-2. You can also request for a customized contest.
-For example you want a problem set where at least 5 problems must be from data structure with difficulty range(7 - 10) and 3 problems from geometry with difficulty range(4-6).
-You can select these options in the create training contest page.
-We'll then create a contest for you following the rules you inserted.
+2. You can also request for a customized contest adding custom filters.
+For example, let's say you want a problem set where at least 5 problems must be from ***Data Structure*** with difficulty range **(7 - 10)** and 3 problems from ***Geometry*** with difficulty range **(4 - 6)**.
+Add these options in the filter option in the **create training contest** page.
+After you send your request, we'll create a contest for you satisfying the the filters you inserted.

+Note: We generate the contests considering only the unsolved problems.
+For example, if you create a contest for a team, then we only consider those problems which are not solved by any of the team members.

+### Classroom Based Training
+Classroom Based Training is mainly focused on a group of contestants who want to learn and practice together under a moderator.
+The person who creates the classroom becomes the moderator and has all the controls over the features like adding and removing members.

+Classroom Features?
+1. Create tasks for classrooom members
+2. Make class schedules
+3. Compares between the skill level of the classroom members
+4. Set training contests for practice
+5. Classroom discussion

+### Learning Resources
+Each problem and algorithm has a separate page where you can discuss about that particular problem or algorithm.
+There are also some statistics and resources list that will help the contestants.
+You can contribute there by sharing your knowledge and resources about that problem or algorithm.

+### Blogs
+Blog is a feature where you can share your knowledge and thoughts about anything related to competitive programming.
+You can also publicly discuss with each other about different problems and algorithms.
+The feature is still in the initial stage.
+We'll improve and add more features in the blogs later on.